 Because children are exposed to a number of viruses and bacteria, the tonsils and/or adenoid often become inflamed or infected (called tonsillitis).
 Symptoms of tonsillitis include sore throat, painful swallowing, fever, and swollen lymph nodes in the neck or jaw.
 In many cases, the tonsils become swollen, red, and covered with white patches or a yellow coating.
 If tonsillitis occurs frequently, the tonsils may no longer be able to produce effective levels of antibodies, and surgery may be necessary.

-Current recommendations for adenotonsillectomy in children include the following:
+Current recommendations for adenotonsillectomy include the following:

 - Enlarged tonsils or adenoid that block the upper airway and cause problems swallowing or breathing, alter speech, or affect normal growth of the face or alignment of the teeth

 - Peritonsillar abscess (serious infection that involves a collection of pus surrounding the tonsil)

 - FAPA syndrome (FAPA stands for fever, aphthous stomatitis [oral ulcer or canker sore], pharyngitis [sore throat], and cervical adenopathy [swollen lymph nodes in the neck]; this condition often recurs every 4–6 weeks with no known cause and is more common in children under the age of 5 years)

 - Recurrent throat, ear, or sinus infections (e.g., strep throat, otitis media, sinusitis) that cause the child to miss school frequently, require persistent antibiotic treatment, occur more than five times in 1 year, or occur more than three times per year for 2 years